Euro banknotes and coins

 How can you acquire collector and commemorative euro coins?

-The Bank of Greece is authorized by the respective decision of the Minister of Finance to supply to the public, through its Head Office and Branches, collector coins and series of coins that are issued following a joint decision of the Minister of Finance and the Governor of the Bank of Greece.
+By decision of the Minister of Economy and Finance, the Bank of Greece is authorised to sell, via its Head Office and Branches, collector coins and coin series issued following a joint decision of the Minister of Economy and Finance and the Governor of the Bank of Greece.

-The Bank of Greece is authorized by the respective decision of the Minister of Finance to supply to the public, through its Head Office and Branches, collector coins and series of coins that are issued following a joint decision of the Minister of Finance and the Governor of the Bank of Greece.
+By decision of the Minister of Economy and Finance, the Bank of Greece is authorised to sell, via its Head Office and Branches, collector coins and coin series issued following a joint decision of the Minister of Economy and Finance and the Governor of the Bank of Greece.

-1. Application submission
+1. Application submission:

-• By money transfer (from a bank in Greece or abroad) to Bank of Greece Account No. GR2701000520000000059134368 – SALE OF COMMEMORATIVE COINS – BIC: BNGRGRAA.
-In this case, the applicant must request from the credit institution to fill in the Field Nr.
-70 of the money transfer the Reference Number and Date of Pre-Registration, as well as the applicant’s full name.
-It is noted that this information is absolutely necessary to match the money transfer and finalize the relevant pre-registration.
+• By money transfer, via a credit institution (in Greece or abroad), to the Bank of Greece account No. GR4101004860000000059134368 – SALE OF COMMEMORATIVE COINS – BIC: BNGRGRAA.
+In this case, the applicant must request the credit institution to mention the reference number and date of pre-registration as well as his/her full name in Field 70 of the money transfer order.
+It is noted that this information is absolutely necessary for the Bank of Greece to match the money transfer to the corresponding application and finalise the relevant pre-registration.

-3. Dispatch of commemorative / collector coins to recipients
+3. Dispatch of commemorative/collector coins to recipients:

 Content Editor ‭[4]‬